Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation: INTRODUCTION

-The emergence of Generative Recommender (GR) systems offers a revolutionary path to resolving this dilemma.
-Moving away from traditional retrieval models, the GR paradigm re-imagines recommendation as an autoregressive generation process over hierarchical Semantic IDs (SIDs).
-This shift opens new avenues for modeling long-term sequences directly within the retrieval stage, significantly boosting recommendation accuracy.
-However, a critical bottleneck remains: because of the complexity of the attention mechanism, the computational cost of GR models grows quadratically with the input sequence length.
-As a result, standard GR models are often restricted to short interaction sequences, failing to capture the rich signals buried within a user's long-term history.
+Generative Recommendation (GR)~\cite{rajput2023Tiger, hou2025actionpiece, yi2025dualgr, li2025generative_survey_kuaishou} has garnered significant attention for its capability to leverage the powerful sequence modeling aptitudes of Transformers to capture complex user-item correlations directly.
+Unlike traditional retrieval models, the GR paradigm re-imagines recommendation as an autoregressive generation process over hierarchical Semantic IDs (SIDs).
+Because of the complexity of the attention mechanism, the computational cost of GR models grows quadratically with the input sequence length.
+As a result, standard GR methods are often restricted to short interaction sequences for SID generation, failing to capture the rich signals buried within a user's long-term history.

+In industrial scenarios, capturing long-term user behavioral patterns has emerged as a fundamental driver for enhancing prediction accuracy\cite{pi2020sim, yi2025dualgr, wu2025muse, guo2025miss}.
+Long-term behavior modeling is non-trivial because it inevitably introduces substantial noise and computational overhead.
+To overcome these challenges, the industry has widely adopted a two-stage paradigm, exemplified by Search-based Interest Models (SIM)\cite{pi2020sim}.
+These methods typically utilize a General Search Unit (GSU) to search relevant sub-sequences before applying heavy attention mechanisms.

+Although pioneer work\cite{yi2025dualgr} introduces the above search-based method into the generative recommendation paradigm, they overlook the hierarchical distinction of SIDs when modeling long-term behavior.
+Specifically, generative recommendation paradigm represents items as hierarchical Semantic IDs (SIDs) and the recommendation process is inherently a coarse-to-fine generation task\cite{rajput2023Tiger,deng2025onerec}.
+The generation of the first few SIDs determines the broad category of the target item, which necessitates modeling cluster-level preferences to lock in the correct semantic branch.
+Conversely, the subsequent SIDs are responsible for pinpointing the specific item within that cluster, requiring item-level preferences to distinguish fine-grained details against noise.
+As a result, we argue that the generation of the first few SIDs (Prefix) and the subsequent SIDs (Suffix) should be treated differently.

-To address these limitations, we propose \method, a framework designed to inject long-term interest into the generative process.
+To address these limitations, we propose \method, a \textbf{G}enerative recommendation framework designed to inject \textbf{L}ong-term interest vi\textbf{A} \textbf{S}IDTier and \textbf{S}emantic Search.
 Our approach leverages the properties of SIDs to enhance the generation of the initial and subsequent tokens respectively by injecting long-term user behavior.
 For the initial token ($sid_1$), since no path has been established, we must proactively inject long-term interest.
 For subsequent tokens ($sid_{>1}$), since $sid_1$ is determined, it functions as a semantic trigger that constrains the search space.
 This allows us to use the generated prefix as a key to search relevant information from the user’s history.